NASA, SpaceX Continue Crew-2 Space Station Undocking

-Category: Space Hits: 0Astronauts (from left) Thomas Pesquet, Megan McArthur, Shane Kimbrough and Akihiko Hoshide talk to journalists on Earth before their return to Earth aboard the SpaceX Crew Dragon Endeavour.
+Category: Space Hits: 10Astronauts (from left) Thomas Pesquet, Megan McArthur, Shane Kimbrough and Akihiko Hoshide talk to journalists on Earth before their return to Earth aboard the SpaceX Crew Dragon Endeavour.

 NASA’s SpaceX Crew-2 mission continues to target a return to Earth no earlier than 7:14 a.m.
 EST Monday, Nov.
 8, with a splashdown off the coast of Florida.
 The Crew Dragon spacecraft, named Endeavour, is scheduled to undock from the International Space Station at 12:04 p.m.
 Sunday, Nov.
 7, to begin the journey home.
 Mission teams completed an undocking weather review on Saturday and are ‘go’ to proceed to the next weather review about six hours prior to the scheduled undocking time.
 Winds remain the main watch item for the return of the mission.